-Returns a list of time ranges in which the search results were found.
+Returns a list of time ranges in which the search results are found.

 - Syntax: timebefore=<int>(s|m|h|d)

-- Description: Specify the amount of time to subtract from starttime (expand the time region backwards in time).
-Defaults to 30s.
+- Description: Specify the amount of time to subtract from the output starttime field (expand the time region backwards in time).

-Example 1: Search the time range of each previous result for "failure".
+1. Search the time range of each previous result for the term "failure"

 ... | localize maxpause=5m | map search="search failure starttimeu=$starttime$ endtimeu=$endtime$"

-Example 2: As an example, searching for "error" and then calling localize finds good regions around where error occurs, and passes each on to the search inside of the map command, so that each iteration works with a specific timerange to find promising transactions
+localize command finds suitable regions around where error occurs and passes each on to the search inside of the

 Have questions?
 Visit Splunk Answers and see what questions and answers the Splunk community has using the localize command.